microsoft/rushstack.io-website/pages/heft/overview.md

 a `"build"` action separately in each project folder.
 In this situation, everything must execute as fast as possible.
 Special purpose scripts become a headache to maintain, so it's better to replace them with a reusable engine that's driven by config files.
 In a large repo, you'll want to minimize duplication of these config files across projects.
-Ultimately, you'll want to define a small set of Heft is a config-driven toolchain that invokes other popular tools such as TypeScript, ESLint, Jest, Webpack, and API Extractor.
-You can use it to build web applications, Node.js services, command-line tools, libraries, and more.
-Heft builds all your JavaScript projects the same way: A way that works.

-Heft is typically launched by the `"build"` action from a **package.json** file.
-It's designed for use in a monorepo with potentially hundreds of projects, where the [Rush](https://rushjs.io/) orchestrator invokes a `"build"` action separately in each project folder.
-In this situation, everything must execute as fast as possible.
-Special purpose scripts become a headache to maintain, so it's better to replace them with a reusable engine that's driven by config files.
-In a large repo, you'll want to minimize duplication of these config files across projects.
 Ultimately, you'll want to define a small set of stereotypical project types (["rigs"](https://rushstack.io/pages/heft/rig_packages/)) that you will maintain, then discourage projects from overriding the rig configuration.
 Being consistent ensures that any person can easily contribute to any project.